future-agi/traceAI/typescript/packages/fi-core/README.md

 ## Contributing

 This package is part of the TraceAI project.
 Please refer to the main repository for contribution guidelines.

-## License

-See the main TraceAI repository for license information.

 ## Links